ncatlab/nlab-content/pages/1127.md

 * it satisfies Pierre Gabriel's sup property: every small family of subobjects of a given object $X$ has a [[supremum]] which is a subobject of $X$

-Much of the localization theory of rings generalize to general Grothendieck categories.
+Much of the localization theory of rings generalizes to general Grothendieck categories.

 ## Examples